Landscaping Plants and Wildfire: Research and Notes

-Our list of plants is not intended to be comprehensive - many plants, both fire-prone and fire-resistant do not appear on the list.
+Our list of plants is not intended to be comprehensive - many plants that we consider to be either fire-hazardous or fire-smart do not appear on the list.
 We've attempted to list some of the most common varieties in Marin's complex landscaped wildland urban interface environment.
 Our list is based primarily on three factors: characteristics, chemistry, form, and structure of the plant itself; real world observations in a fire environment; and references or inclusion in other lists and categories.
 Other considerations, such as water requirements, invasive vs native status, and suitability for Marin's climate zones, play a role in the inclusion of particular species.

 It is imperative to understand that ALL PLANTS CAN BURN, especially if in poor health, poorly maintained, drought stressed, improperly irrigated, or if other factors exist in the local environment.
 Proper maintenance is critical to maintain the fire-resistant properties of listed plants.
 FIRESafe MARIN makes no guarantees about the hazard or safety of any plant on these lists.
 The relative wildfire resistance of a home depends on numerous factors, including construction methods and materials, site location, aspect, slope, neighboring properties, defensible space, and the presence of dead vegetation and other nearby combustibles.
 Species and health of live plants in landscaping is only one factor of many.